 the shareholders.
 With the low number of companies and the high sums involved, a bankruptcy would affect everyone and could possibly endanger their existence.

-This is the reason that AVIA decided to use a modern credit management system like CAM Industry & Trade.
+This is the reason that AVIA decided to use a modern credit management software like CAM Industry & Trade.

 Company Evaluation with CAM Industry & Trade